BaiShuanghao/Prompt-based-Distribution-Alignment/README.md

 # evaluates on Office-Home dataset, and the source domian is art and the target domain is clipart (a-c)
 bash scripts/pda/eval_pda.sh officehome b32_ep10_officehome PDA ViT-B/16 2 a-c 0
 ```
-The details are at each method folder in [scripts folder](scripts/).
+The details are in each method folder in [scripts folder](scripts/).
 <hr />

 ## Citation
-If you use our work, please consider citing:
+If our code is helpful to your research or projects, please consider citing:
 ```bibtex
 @inproceedings{bai2024prompt,
   title={Prompt-based distribution alignment for unsupervised domain adaptation},